zng-ui/zng/TODO/_current.md

 * Finish implementing new dynamic widget.
     - Implement when instantiation.

-* Reimplement inspector.
-    - Prompt print.
-    - Tracing nodes?
+* Tracing nodes?
     - Maybe just trace at the widget level by default, property trace level was to verbose.
-    - Can we inspect capture?
-    - Avoid intermediary debug alloc.
-        - Need to move `Var::debug` to `VarAny`.

 * Review "!!:"